CodeforSouth/lobbster/README.md

 #### Lobbyist Document Submission

-Lobbyist accounts can fill out and submit forms that fulfil their reporting requirements.
+Lobbyist accounts can fill out and submit forms that fulfill their reporting requirements.

 A form will automatically be saved as a draft that can be reopened and resumed later.
 The draft will exist until the form is submitted or deleted.